Aetf/Aetf.github.io/blog/gsoc-kdevelop-lldb-status.md

 Slug: gsoc-kdevelop-lldb-status
 ---

+!!! info "Updated on 2016.8.14"
+    Feature matrix and known issues

 After several months' working, LLDB plugin is now usable for basic debugging use cases.
 There are less than two weeks left, and it's time to do a overall status update for the LLDB plugin.

 ### Config Page